apache/maven-site/content/markdown/project-roles.md

   applied (i.e. small patches submitted to the issue tracker or to the mailing list are assumed to be submitted with the intent of being covered by the Apache License unless the submitter clearly marks those patches as not being covered)
-* Ensure that third part dependencies shipped as part of the project's releases are covered by a compatible license.
+* Ensure that third party dependencies shipped as part of the project's releases are covered by a compatible license.
 * Voting on release artifacts;
 * Ensure [Developers Conventions][5] are followed, or updated/improved if necessary;